Homeschool

 Educational programs designed for homeschool families

-Our next Homeschool Day will take place on Monday, September 23, 2024.
-Registration will open Friday, June 14.
+Our next Homeschool Day will take place on Monday, March 10, 2025.

 Workshops are offered throughout the day for different age groups.
 Each workshop includes a list of additional resources to encourage further at-home exploration of the workshop themes.